Highland Park mass shooting suspect confessed to attack, considered another shooting in Madison, Wisconsin

 "All of the people who died steps from here lost their freedom, all of it, every ounce of freedom that they had; the freedom to love, the freedom to learn, and the freedom to live a full life," Rinehart said.

-Authorities have aid Crimo planned the attack for weeks, and dressed in women's clothing to disguise himself.
+Authorities have said Crimo planned the attack for weeks, and dressed in women's clothing to disguise himself.

 At Crimo's bond hearing Wednesday morning, prosecutors said, after his arrest Monday night, Crimo confessed to the shootings.
 They said he also confessed to dressing in women's clothing, and covering his facial tattoos in makeup, to avoid being recognized.